 Improve by Asking the Professor

 Once you learn which problems you are still confused about, make sure to ask the professor questions about those problems in class.
 The problems usually end up making sense to you by the end; however, if you are still stuck, the most important thing to do is to actually go and talk to your professor during office hours.
 If you are struggling, go see your professor one-on-one.
-Check your syllabus and Samford's Online Directory for your professor's office hours and location.
+Check your syllabus for your professor's office hours and location.

 While these are the two most important steps in improving your mathematical skills and grades, there are a few other resources that can be helpful.
 For instance, the free tutoring and private tutoring options that Samford offers include the services of multiple math majors to help you in subjects up through Calculus I. The tutors have been through the classes you are going through and can remember how they successfully finished those classes.
 You could also use Khan Academy's videos and practice questions to better understand the material.